Usual group size: min 2 / max 8 passengers

 Laundry

-Many of the lodges whilst on this safari to Namibia offer a laundry service at an additional cost.
+Most of the lodges whilst on this Ultimate Namibian Journey offer a laundry service at an additional cost.
+Laundry is generally only possible when spending more than one night at a lodge.

 Tipping

-Tipping is not compulsory.
-If, however, you want to tip because you have received good service, we recommend a discretionary UK Sterling GBP £5 per day per person for your safari guide and UK Sterling GBP £2 per day per person at the lodges.
-The latter should be placed in the communal tipping box to be distributed equally amongst all the staff.
+Tipping is not compulsory in Namibia.
+If, however, you want to tip because you have received good service, we recommend a discretionary GBP 8 / US 10 per day per person for your safari guide and GBP 4 / US 5 per day per person at the lodges.
+The latter should be placed in the communal tipping box to be distributed equally amongst all the lodge staff.
 About 10% is normal in restaurants.

 Visa & passport requirements

-It is our understanding that British, American, New Zealand and Australian passport holders do not require a visa to visit South Africa or Namibia.
-However, it is imperative that you have onward travel documents, that your passport is valid for at least 6 months from your departure date, and that you have at least 2 clear visa pages in your passport for immigration stamps.
+It is our understanding that most nationalities do not require a visa to visit South Africa or Namibia.
+However, it is imperative that you have onward travel documents, that your passport is valid for at least 6 months from your departure date, and that you have at least 3 clear visa pages in your passport for immigration stamps.
 If you do not fulfill these requirements you may be refused entry into the country.

 Note that these are only guidelines.
 Immigration regulations in Africa can change with very little notice so it is your responsibility to double check requirements with the embassy or high commission nearest to you.